-Join Judy Steiner-Williams for an in-depth discussion in this video External solicited, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video External solicited, part of Writing a Proposal.

 - In a way these External Solicited Proposals, the one's in response to the RFP are the easiest to write.
 Because you know exactly what to include, and what order to include it by when it needs to be submitted.
 And you don't have to overcome the need to persuade to reviewer to read it.
 However, you may encounter potential difficult aspects.
 First, the RFP may not be clear, so trying to interpret the wording, and having a complete understanding of what the needs and expected outcomes are can be challenging.

 Also the reviewers may have personal biases for or against certain companies that submit the proposals.
 Another element over which the proposal writer has no control is whether the receiving company has a full-time person who is knowledgeable in comparing proposals.
 Sometimes called a procurement professional.
 Or with someone with little or no expertise be comparing and contrasting the proposals.
 Just realize that even though you did everything correctly, you may be facing other elements, over which you have no control.